Module title |

 30 credits

-This module critically analyses the growth and character of cultural tourism and the growing relationship between the creative industries and cultural tourism.
-It critically interrogates notions of the creative class, the creative city and the experience economy which have been used to underpin strategies in cultural tourism development.
+This module critically analyses the growth and character of cultural and creative tourism and the growing relationship between the creative industries and cultural tourism.
+We'll discuss notions of the creative class, the creative city, and the experience economy, which have been used to underpin strategies in cultural tourism development.
 Ideas about the growing sophistication of cultural tourists and their changing tastes suggest that travellers wish to move beyond consumption to ‘prosumption’.
-With increasing competition between tourism destinations, the development of timely, attractive and innovative tourism products has never been more necessary – whether using the historic environment in creative ways or exploiting contemporary cultural forms.
+We'll connect directly with the way how economies change and how it makes imperative the definition of new touristic products, services, and experiences.

 |